Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 Not everyone views the Act as perfectly balanced.
 CEPIL Uganda has noted that while the Act protects tenants in many ways, it "does not provide an equal measure of protection to landlords."
 Critics point out that oral agreements are still permitted below UGX 500,000, which leaves proof problems, and that there is no custodial sentence for tenants who violate the Act.

-It is worth reading the Act alongside your specific tenancy agreement — the two work together, and the agreement can set terms that go beyond the Act's minimums (as long as they don't contradict it).
+Read the Act alongside your own tenancy agreement.
+The two work together, and the agreement can set terms that go beyond the Act's minimums, as long as they don't contradict it.

 Managing Your Properties by the Book